Morral affair: Assassination attempt

-On 31 May 1906, Mateu Morral threw a bomb at King Alfonso XIII's car as he returned with Victoria Eugenie from their wedding in Madrid.
+On 31 May 1906, Mateu Morral threw a bomb at King Alfonso XIII's carriage as he returned with Victoria Eugenie from their wedding in Madrid.
 It was a year to the date following a similar attack on his carriage.
 (Note: A year to the date prior, May 31, 1905, there had been a similar attempt on Alfonso XIII's life.
 That night, attackers threw two bombs at his carriage, which was returning from a night at the opera.
 Only one bomb exploded, injuring not the king but 17 bystanders and nearby vehicles.)
 The bomb was concealed in a bouquet of flowers.
 While the King and Queen emerged unscathed, 24 bystanders and soldiers were killed and over 100 more wounded.
 A British colonel observing the scene compared it to one of war.
 The bride's wedding gown was splattered with horse blood.
 The King and Queen were escorted to the Royal Palace.

 The fugitive Morral absconded to Malasaña in the ensuing chaos and sought help from the republican journalist José Nakens.
 Nakens was a vocal opponent of anarchism, but his anticlerical leadership attracted such radicals.
 Historians have disagreed as to whether Morral's choice of approaching Nakens was premeditated, but Morral was likely introduced to Nakens through Ferrer's school, which purchased the journalist's anticlerical writings.
 Morral introduced himself as the assassin upon entering Nakens' printing shop and recounted how Nakens had previously helped Michele Angiolillo, the Italian anarchist who had assassinated Antonio Cánovas del Castillo, the Prime Minister of Spain, in 1897.
 Nakens was hesitant but agreed to help.
 He hid Morral at the press while arranging lodging for him and returned 90 minutes later to transport him to a friend's house for the night.
 However, Morral grew distrustful during the night and was gone by morning.